Teresa Giudice And Melissa Gorga: ‘RHONJ’ Star Caught Bonding Over Death

 A post shared by Teresa Giudice (@teresagiudice) on

 “I wasn’t planning on driving with Joe to the prison but ended up going at the last minute.
 It was too hard for me to say goodbye to him at the house.
 I wanted to be with him up until the moment when he had to walk into the prison doors.
 I wanted to see him go in myself.
-I wanted to make sure he was safe,” Teresa Giudice revealed according to Bravo, adding, “When we did say goodbye, it was very, very hard.
+I wanted to make sure he was safe,” Teresa Giudice revealed, according to Bravo.
+“When we did say goodbye, it was very, very hard.
 As I said on the show, I felt drained the whole day.
 It still is hard with him being away, but we talk to Joe and see him as much as we can.
 We are getting through this, like we have gotten through everything else -– with prayers, strength and love.”

-What do you think of Teresa Giudice bonding with Melissa Gorga after losing her mother?
+What do you think about Teresa Giudice bonding with Melissa Gorga after losing her mother?

 [Featured Image by Bennett Raglin/Getty Images for Haddad]